difference between endothermic and exothermic

 An exothermic process, on the other hand, is the opposite of an endothermic process.
 It is a reaction that releases energy into the surrounding environment.
 During an exothermic process, the enthalpy of the system decreases since energy is being released.
 A classic example of an exothermic process is the combustion of fuel.
 When fuel burns, energy is released in the form of heat and light, and the surroundings get warmer.

-See also difference between router and gateway
+See also difference between traditional commerce and ecommerce

 Key Differences Between Endothermic and Exothermic Processes